 Get Recognition for Your Expertise with the Cardiac Vascular Nurse Certification

-Credential Awarded: RN-BC
+Credential Awarded: CV-BC

 In an effort to optimize patient outcomes through evidence-based cardiovascular care, the Preventive Cardiovascular Nurses Association supports the American Nurse Credentialing Center’s Cardiac/Vascular Nurse Certification.